MetaDriveScape/Awesome-Generation-Model/README.md

 </details>

-### Ctrl-Adapter: An Efficient and Versatile Framework for Adapting Diverse Controls to Any Diffusion Model
+### Ctrl-Adapter:An Efficient and Versatile Framework for Adapting Diverse Controls to Any Diffusion Model
 - `Keypoints:`Multi-task; ControlNet; Without training;
 - `Objective:`Allow existing controlNet to control diffusion models of different size without training again.
 -   <details>